iosdevben/BSTSlidingMenu/README.md

 The slide-out menu can be configured to be pinned to the left or right side of the button.

-The menu can optionally be configured to be close automatically after a given period of time.
+The menu can optionally be configured to close automatically after a given period of time.

 *Used in apps:*